 No credit card information is to be requested or obtained through a non-secure environment.

 Failure to comply with the standards can result in serious consequences for the University, including exposure of personal financial information, assessment of substantial fines, possible legal liability, and the potential loss of the ability to accept e-commerce payments.
-Consequences for individuals processing e-commerce transactions for the University are specified in this policy under Consequences segment.
+Consequences for individuals processing e-commerce transactions for the University are specified under the Consequences segment of this policy.

 The use of personal financial information as evidenced by check or cardholder data for any purposes other than conducting University business is expressly prohibited.